 - More Discreet and Portable

 - Compact, Fit in Your Pocket

 - Smaller Chamber Sizes Means Shorter Sessions

 Most users who are new to the world of vapes tend to opt for portable vaporizers.
 They are easier to use than desktop devices, are more discreet and can be used on the go, and they are usually more affordable.
 Because portable vaporizers aren’t as large as desktop devices, they are usually best suited for personal sessions.
-Check out all of the awesome portable vaporizers that we carry here at Tools420.

 - Larger than Portable Vaporizers